seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **ISABELLA**
 Justice, O royal duke!
 Vail your regard
-Upon a wrong’d, I would fain have said, a maid!
+Upon a wrong'd, I would fain have said, a maid!
 O worthy prince, dishonour not your eye
 By throwing it on any other object
 Till you have heard me in my true complaint